MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-vpn-stream-and-live-events.md

 >- For guidance on securing Teams media traffic in VPN split tunneling environments, see [Securing Teams media traffic for VPN split tunneling](microsoft-365-vpn-securing-teams.md).
 >- For information about optimizing Microsoft 365 worldwide tenant performance for users in China, see [Microsoft 365 performance optimization for China users](microsoft-365-networking-china.md).

 Microsoft 365 Live Events attendee traffic (this includes attendees to Teams-produced live events and those produced with an external encoder via Teams, Stream, or Viva Engage), Microsoft Teams Town hall attendee traffic and on-demand Stream attendee traffic is currently categorized as **Default** versus **Optimize** in the [URL/IP list for the service](urls-and-ip-address-ranges.md).
-These endpoints are categorized as **Default** because they're hosted on CDNs that may also be used by other services.
+These endpoints are categorized as **Default** because they're hosted on CDNs that might also be used by other services.
 Customers generally prefer to proxy this type of traffic and apply any security elements normally done on endpoints such as these.

-Many customers have asked for URL/IP data needed to connect their attendees to Stream/Teams Events directly from their local internet connection, rather than route the high-volume and latency-sensitive traffic via the VPN infrastructure.
+Many customers have asked for URL/IP data needed to connect their attendees to Stream or Teams events directly from their local internet connection, rather than route the high-volume and latency-sensitive traffic via the VPN infrastructure.
 Typically, this isn't possible without both dedicated namespaces and accurate IP information for the endpoints, which isn't provided for Microsoft 365 endpoints categorized as **Default**.

-Use the following steps to enable direct connectivity for the Stream/Teams Events services from clients using a forced tunnel VPN.
+Use the following steps to enable direct connectivity for the Stream or Teams events services from clients using a forced tunnel VPN.
 This solution is intended to provide customers with an option to avoid routing Events attendee traffic over VPN while there's high network traffic due to work-from-home scenarios.
-If possible, it's advised to access the service through an inspecting proxy.
+If possible, we recommend accessing the service through an inspecting proxy.

 >[!NOTE]
->Using this solution, there may be service elements that do not resolve to the IP addresses provided and thus traverse the VPN, but the bulk of high-volume traffic like streaming data should.
-There may be other elements outside the scope of Live Events/Stream which get caught by this offload, but these should be limited as they must meet both the FQDN _and_ the IP match before going direct.
+>Using this solution, there might be service elements that do not resolve to the IP addresses provided and thus traverse the VPN, but the bulk of high-volume traffic like streaming data should.
+There might be other elements outside the scope of Live Events/Stream which get caught by this offload, but these should be limited as they must meet both the FQDN _and_ the IP match before going direct.

 >[!IMPORTANT]
->Customers are advised to weigh the risk of sending more traffic that bypasses the VPN over the performance gain for Live Events.
+>We recommend you weigh the risk of sending more traffic that bypasses the VPN over the performance gain for Live Events.

 To implement the forced tunnel exception for Teams Live Events and Stream, the following steps should be applied: